Best PC controllers in 2024: the pads I recommend for PC gamers

 ✅ You want something built to last: The Scuf offers a solid, reliable feel.
 It can take a thrashing, leaving the impression that it's built to last.

-Scuf doesn't mess around with its controllers, offering some of the best premium pads outside of Sony and Microsoft.
-And the Instinct Pro is the absolute best Microsoft-focused pad controller should you wish to eschew the two big bois of the console world.
-But when the Elite Series 2 exists in the world, how does anyone else compete in the enthusiast controller space.
+Scuf doesn't mess around with its controllers, offering some of the best premium pads outside of Sony and Microsoft, and the Instinct Pro is the absolute best customisable controller we've tested to date.
+But when the Elite Series 2 exists in the world, how does anyone else compete in the enthusiast controller space?

-There are more customisation options on offer with the Instinct Pro than with pretty much any other pad you could name.
-Scuf is offering a huge variety of different cosmetic and physical customisation options from the initial store page.
-The faceplate options, and the rings around the thumbsticks, are the most obvious, but you also get to pick your choice of actual thumbsticks in terms of length and topper (convex or concave).
+Well, for starters, there are more customisation options on offer with the Instinct Pro than with pretty much any other pad you could name.
+There's tons of cosmetic and physical customisations available from the initial store page.
+In addition to faceplate and thumbstick-ring options you also get your choice of actual thumbstick length and convex or concave topper.

-Though that will definitely impact the price—with my own choices I managed to bump the cost up to just shy of $250.
-But did create a gloriously pink pad without the distraction of rumble packs.
+Though that will definitely impact the price—depending on what choices you go with, these customisations could bump the cost up to just shy of $250.

-The Scuf Instinct Pro requires AA batteries, like standard Xbox pads, unlike the Elite which houses a lithium ion battery.
-The ability to swap in a fresh pair of batteries mid-tournament is potentially a selling point, and lithium ion batteries are meant to have a finite shelf life.
-Though it's not something I've ever experienced with my Elite pad in the past few years of use.
+The Scuf Instinct Pro requires AA batteries, like standard Xbox pads, but unlike the Elite which houses a rechargeable battery.
+The ability to swap in a fresh pair of batteries mid-tournament is potentially a selling point, and lithium-ion batteries are meant to have a finite shelf life.
+Pros and cons, though—different strokes for different folks.

-Either way, it's a fantastic controller that feels great in the hand and is as responsive as you could wish for.
-It's just painfully pricey with all my chosen greebles.
+Either way, it's a fantastic device that feels great in the hand, is as responsive as you could wish for, and is the best customisable controller overall.
+It's just very pricey once you dig into all the different options.

 Read our full Scuf Instinct Pro review.